return5/HelperModules/README.md

  - PrintableTable
    - module for using a table with a tostring method set to TableToString. also uses a custom pairs method which preserve insertion order of keys.

  - TableToString
    - module for converting a table into a human-readable string for pritning.

- - Logger
+ - ~~Logger~~
-   - module for doing very simple logging.
+   - ~~module for doing very simple logging.~~  currently needs major work, removed until it is fixed

+ - Utils
+    - Utility methods for working with tables.

 #### further information
 please see examples and documentation for more information on each module.